osellaesteban/stimConfigurator/README.md

 ### ToDo list:
 + Generate a server to store the configurations.
 + When connecting,  the stimulator should talk with the phone things like number of channels and limiting configuration parameters.
++ A QR code might be usefull as a second authentification method.

 ### Pautas